sai-spncr/spencer-cosmological-framework/README.md

 1. **The universe is spatially infinite** — the observable universe is our regional event bubble, not the full extent of space.
 2. **Matter and energy are finite and eternal** — conservation of mass-energy applied at cosmological scales.
 3. **Known physical forces are sufficient** — ten established mechanisms govern all observed dynamics across three scale-dependent regimes (the Three-Gear Model).
-4. **The Big Bang was a regional astronomical event** — gravitational collapse and pressure-driven rebound of pre-existing baryonic matter.
+4. **The Big Bang was a regional astronomical event** — gravitational collapse and pressure-driven rebound of pre-existing baryonic matter, proved by Engine 5.
 5. **No dark energy, no dark matter particles, no cosmological constant, no inflation.**

 The LTB (Lemaître–Tolman–Bondi) metric provides the exact GR solution.
 The KBC void `E(r)` profile simultaneously reproduces: SNe Ia Hubble diagram (Engine 1), CMB acoustic scale (Engine 2), Hubble tension resolution, and BAO angular scales — from a **single ODE integration with three parameters**.